 These genome-edited varieties represent a leap forward in India’s efforts to enhance food security and improve the livelihoods of farmers by adopting innovative agricultural technologies.

-Chouhan further stated that the second genome-edited rice variety, PUSA RICE DST 1, will prove to be a great boon for our farmer brothers and sisters.
-Now, paddy cultivation will be possible with less water and lower costs.
-These varieties bring new hope especially for farmers in drought-affected areas.
+Speaking about the second genome-edited variety, Pusa Rice DST 1, Chouhan said it will be a great boon for farmers, enabling paddy cultivation with less water and lower costs.
+He emphasized that these new varieties offer renewed hope, particularly for farmers in drought-affected regions.

 “We need to conduct demand-driven research, where we gather feedback from farmers about what they need in specific regions, and integrate that into our research—so that the outcomes directly reach and benefit the farmers,” said Dr. Mangi Lal Jat, Secretary of DARE and Director General of ICAR.